gu-dsan6000/fall-2023-reddit-project-team-17/code/README.md

 * `project-nlp-posts-and-books-use-trained.ipynb`: Victor fill this in

-* `topic-summarization-and-sentiment.ipynb`: Landon fill this in
+* `topic-summarization-local.ipynb`: Landon fill this in

 * `topic_summarization.ipynb`: Landon fill this in